Chelsea-Dover/front-end-101/CSS/notes/css_syntax.md

 ```
 ![css syntax](http://i.imgur.com/BNV6orX.png "css syntax")

 Just like in HTML you can add comments in CSS.
-The syntax for that is a forward slash and then a star, followed by the content you want in the comment and ending with a mirror of the opening(a star followed by a backslash)
+The syntax for that is a forward slash and then a star, followed by the content you want in the comment and ending with a mirror of the opening(a star followed by a forward slash)

 e.g.